FIXTradingCommunity/fix-orchestra/README.md

 A demonstration of session configuration for QuickFIX open-source FIX engine.
 It consumes an XML file in the `interfaces2016` schema.

 A module like this needs to be developed to support each FIX engine that uses a proprietary configuration format.
 The demonstration provides an example to follow for that work.

+### state-machine
+A demonstration of state machine code generation from an Orchestra file.

 ### Data Files
 Data files in this project under `test/resources` are strictly for testing and to serve as examples for format.
 They are non-normative for FIX standards and may not be up to date.